hfeiss/campingreservations/README.md

 Formatting within the columns is mostly consistent, but does require type casting, truncation, and removing impurities.

-For most quereis, 35% of the data is removed for either formating or nulls.
+For most queries, 35% of the data is removed for either formating or nulls.
 For sorting by `FacilityZIP`, an unfortunate 60% is removed due to nulls, but typically at least 1 million rows remain in each year's data.

 # Conclusions